The Tits--Kantor--Koecher construction for Jordan dialgebras: The Tits---Kantor---Koecher construction

 Here $\ell_x$ stands for the operator of left multiplication by $x$ in $\hat J$.

 This is easy to see that \eqref{eq:TKK_Current} is a well-defined injective map.
 Moreover, this is straightforward to check that this is a homomorphism of Leibniz algebras. \end{proof}

 The following definition generalizes the similar notion for Jordan algebras \cite{Jac}.
-For an LJ-algebra $J$, consider the sequence
+For a Jordan dialgebra $J$, consider the sequence

 It follows from \eqref{eq:dva}, \eqref{eq:tri} that all $J^{(n)}$ are ideals of $J$.
 If there exists $N\ge 1$ such that $J^{(N)}=0$ then $J$ is said to be {\em strongly solvable} (or {\em Penico solvable}).
-Note that an LJ-algebra $J$ is strongly solvable if and only if so is the Jordan algebra $\bar J$.
+Note that a Jordan dialgebra $J$ is strongly solvable if and only if so is the Jordan algebra $\bar J$.
 Also, $J$ is strongly solvable (or nilpotent) if and only if $\hat J$ is strongly solvable (or nilpotent).